Short URL for this page:

 He was detached to Richmond in 1845 to prepare machinery for testing gun-metal, and then to supervise the manufacture of cannon.
 Here in the casting of heavy ordnance, the porous condition of the metal, and "the sinking head," at once attracted his attention, and convinced him of the error in the idea of cooling the castings of guns from the exterior inwards, thereby tearing apart, instead of consolidating, the metal, — an opinion confirmed by his later investigations of the laws of the strains to which guns, when fired, are subjected.
 To correct these errors, he proposed to wrap in successive layers a peculiar-shaped wire with a constant tension around a solid wrought-iron core, in which to form the bore of the gun.
 But, as such a design involved almost insuperable difficulties, his inventive genius devised a new plan which led to his fame and fortune — that of cooling the casting from the interior outwards.
 By this new method he brought each successive layer of metal as it hardened, like contracting hoops of iron, more and more firmly binding together the whole mass, thus giving it a maximum strength to resist the expansion of the powder-charge acting from the interior outwards.
 After various cautious trials he succeeded in safely introducing a constant stream of cold water, through an iron pipe, to the bottom of the core-barrel, whence it rose and flowed over the top to be carried off.
 The success of his mode of cooling being established, eight pairs of guns were cast of the same metal in the same dimensions, one set by the old method of cooling, and the other on the Rodman principle.
 It is almost needless to add that the latter in every case, upon the severest trials, proved their vast superiority over the former.

-"The advantages of this system," says Colonel Indicates a West Point graduate and gives his Class.Laidley in a very interesting and able sketch of Rodman as an ordnance officer, "are not confined to superior strength.
+"The advantages of this system," says Colonel Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Laidley in a very interesting and able sketch of Rodman as an ordnance officer, "are not confined to superior strength.
 The hollow cast guns have a harder and more close-grained metal for the surface of the bore, and it resists better the erosion of the gas and the action of the projectile upon it; and, what is of great importance in times of emergency, when despatch is important, the time of cooling the gun is much diminished, and the capacity of the foundry for work greatly increased.
 Notwithstanding these advantages, and the oft-repeated proof of its superiority, so great was the prejudice to be overcome, that it was only by dint of persistent effort that this mode of casting guns was adopted in 1859, some fourteen years after its first conception."

 During our War with Mexico, Rodman was very usefully employed, — in 1846, mounting and experimenting with Colonel Bomford's twelve-inch Columbiad, the monster gun of its day; in 1847, supervising the manufacture of cannon at Fort Pitt foundry; and, in 1848, in charge of Ordnance Depots on the Rio Grande at Camargo and Point Isabel.